cs127/unicorn/README.md

 # unicorn

-unicorn is a lightweight implementation of most of the standard C wide character functions, for platforms that don't support them, but still have a wide character type in the form of `wchar_t`, **as long as it is at least 16 bits (if unsigned) or 17 bits (if signed)**.
+unicorn is a lightweight implementation of most of the standard C wide character functions, for platforms that don't support them, but still have a wide character type in the form of `wchar_t` (mainly DJGPP).

+functions for converting extended ASCII codepages to unicode are also provided as an addon (see *ascx* at the end of the document).

+> [!IMPORTANT]
+> to be able to use unicorn, the `wchar_t` type in your compiling environment must be **at least 16 bits (if unsigned) or 17 bits (if signed)**.

 > [!NOTE]
 > this is just a hobby project.